 The GCSE years are widely considered to be the most challenging and demanding of a pupil's academic life in the Senior School.
 They are, above all, two years of preparation for the GCSE public examinations which are a stepping stone to A-levels and beyond.
 As such, Surbiton High School prides itself on enabling its pupils to achieve the very best grades at GCSE, whilst also preparing the pupils for their future.
-This is not only due to the dedication of the subject staff, who constantly strive for each pupil to reach her potential, but also to the personal contact received from the pastoral team.
-The pastoral support which your daughter receives from her Form Tutor is pivotal to the success she is ultimately looking to achieve.
-The Form Tutor plays a very important role in ensuring the wellbeing of each of his or her tutees.
-This includes liaising with subject staff on your daughter's behalf, tracking and monitoring her academic progress and helping to deliver the Personal, Social, Health and Citizenship Education programme.
-As Head of Year, I oversee this process, but I am also available to be approached directly by your daughter, or indeed by you, if there is anything that you feel needs to be brought to our attention.
+This is not only due to the dedication of the subject staff, who constantly strive for each pupil to reach their potential, but also to the personal contact received from the pastoral team.
+The pastoral support which your child receives from their Form Tutor is pivotal to the success they are ultimately looking to achieve.
+The Form Tutor plays a very important role in ensuring the well-being of each of their tutees.
+This includes liaising with subject staff on your child's behalf, tracking and monitoring their academic progress and helping to deliver the Personal, Social, Health and Citizenship Education programme.
+As Head of Year, I oversee this process but I am also available to be approached directly by your child, or indeed by you, if there is anything that you feel needs to be brought to our attention.

-Surbiton High School also offers a plethora of co-curricular opportunities for the senior pupils which can enable your daughter to gain a wealth of experience from a wide range of activities.
+Surbiton High School also offers a plethora of co-curricular opportunities for the senior pupils which can enable your child to gain a wealth of experience from a wide range of activities.
 From Model United Nations to rowing, expeditions to masterclass workshops, work experience to Friendship Hour, the Duke of Edinburgh's Award to debating, you can be sure that horizons will be broadened, characters strengthened and minds opened.

 I hope that you find the information enclosed in this booklet a useful introduction to life in the Upper School.
-I wish your daughter every success in all she undertakes at Surbiton High School and we look forward to working with you to help her flourish.
+I wish your child every success in all they undertake at Surbiton High School and we look forward to working with you to help them flourish.

-Miss Lisa Keers

-Head of Year 10/11 Email: lisa.keers@surbitonhigh.com
+Miss Lisa Keers, Head of Year 10/11 lisa.keers@surbitonhigh.com